Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-tools/features/2014-03-24-dev-healthchecks.md

 ---
-layout: feature
+layout: acs-aem-tools_feature
 title: Developer Health Checks
 description: Automatically check your components and templates.
 date: 2014-03-23 01:00:00
 thumbnail: /images/health-checks/thumbnail.png
-tags: acs-aem-tools-feature new
+tags: acs-aem-tools-features new
 ---

 Sling Health Check Tools is a Sling module for checking the health of a running Sling system based on a series of Health Check services.
 ACS AEM Tools includes two Health Checks for evaluating the quality of development deliverables: